aklump/loft_docs/README.md

     <a href="page2.html">Link to Next Page</a>

+## As a Developer
+If you are implementing any hooks and you need component or include files, which compile to markdown files in `/source`:

+1. Put these component files in `/parts` not in `/source`.
+1. Make sure the generated files begin with the underscore, e.g., `_my_compiled_file.md`.
+That will indicate these files are compiled and can be deleted using `core/clean.sh`.

 ## Search
 To enable search you need to create a file (it must at least contain a title `# Search Results`) called: